Skip to main content

 Two students in shared parental responsibility, one not

-Jane and Peter are separated and have two children, William (Year 9) and Emily (Year 7, at the same school as William), who live with Jane three nights a week and with Peter two nights a week, during the school week.
-Jane also has another child, Mia, from a different relationship, who is in Year 4.
+Jane and Peter are no longer together.
+They have two children, William and Emily.
+William is in Year 9 and Emily is in Year 7.
+The children are at the same school.
+The children live with Jane for three nights a week and with Peter for two nights a week, during the school week.
+Jane also has another child named Mia, who is in Year 4 from a different relationship.

 Jane's school run is as follows: